 Do Masks for Viruses Help Stop COVID-19?

-Yes!
+Yes they do!
 But, masks are not magic.
-How well a mask protects you from viruses, depends on how disciplined you are on your hygiene habits.
+How well a mask protects you from viruses depends on how disciplined you are on your hygiene habits.
 You cannot touch your face to adjust your mask frequently.
 You cannot wear a mask that is soiled.
 If you wear a mask with thin fabric or loose weave, droplets from a cough or sneeze can get through.

 Masks are not just for pandemics.
 It is clinically proven that wearing masks is effective in reducing not just “viral load,” but also filtering out air pollutants from cars and pollens.
 This NIH study shows that even a cotton handkerchief blocks 25% of airborne pollutants.
 See the results in the chart below from a Cambridge study that reveals there is approximately a 70% reduction in virus transmission achieved by a few layers of cotton-polyester blend shirt fabric turned into a mask.